monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 This scans the Monero blockchain for any funds that belong to you.

-# IV.
-Send some Moneroj
+# 4. Send some Moneroj
 ![send](https://cdn-images-1.medium.com/max/800/1*hB-YNycALp2uwLLZ6geoZw.png)
 After clicking on *Send*, on the left menu, you need to specify